Thanusree-03/project/README.md

 Paste the shortened URL into your browser.
 It will redirect you to the original long URL.

-THIS IS THE README FILE FOR SHOPPING CARD LIST:
+THIS IS THE README FILE FOR SHOPPING CART FUNCTIONALTY:

 Running the Application
 Start the Flask Application: